loftwah/tech-101/kubernetes/kubernetes-the-loftwah-way/README.md

 c) Note down the private IP addresses of the instances, you'll need them later.

+When you create a subnet within a VPC in AWS, the subnet does not automatically have a route to the internet.
+That is, instances launched in that subnet won't be able to connect to the internet and the internet can't connect to those instances.
+In order for instances within a subnet to be able to reach the internet, you need to set up an Internet Gateway and add a route from the subnet to the Internet Gateway.
+This gives the subnet "Internet Access".

+Here are the steps to do this:

+**Step 1: Create an Internet Gateway**

+1. Open the Amazon VPC console at <https://console.aws.amazon.com/vpc/>.
+2. In the navigation pane, choose "Internet Gateways".
+3. Choose "Create Internet Gateway".
+4. You can provide a name for your Internet Gateway (optional).
+5. Choose "Create".

+**Step 2: Attach the Internet Gateway to your VPC**

+1. Select the Internet Gateway you just created.
+2. Choose "Actions", then "Attach to VPC".
+3. In the dialog box, select your VPC from the list, then choose "Attach".

+**Step 3: Update the Main Route Table for your VPC**

+By default, each VPC uses a main route table, and this route table will be used by all subnets that do not have their own custom route table.
+In this step, you'll add a route to the main route table that points all traffic (0.0.0.0/0) to the Internet Gateway.

+1. In the VPC Dashboard, choose "Route Tables".
+2. Select the main route table for your VPC.
+It's listed as "Yes" in the "Main" column.
+3. In the details pane, on the "Routes" tab, choose "Edit routes".
+4. Choose "Add Route".
+5. In the "Destination" box, enter `0.0.0.0/0`.
+6. In the "Target" box, select "Internet Gateway", then select the ID of your Internet Gateway.
+7. Choose "Save routes".

+Now, all subnets that use the main route table will have access to the internet via the Internet Gateway.
+If a subnet has its own route table, you'll need to add the route to the Internet Gateway directly to that subnet's route table.

+**Step 4: Ensure Instances Can Reach the Internet**

+Instances will need a public IP address to communicate with the internet.
+When launching an instance, you can enable the option "Auto-assign Public IP" to have AWS automatically assign a public IP address to the instance.
+If an instance doesn't have a public IP address, it can still communicate with the internet if it's in a subnet with a NAT gateway, but it can't be reached from the internet.

+The security group associated with the instance must also allow relevant inbound and outbound traffic.
+For outbound traffic, most security groups allow all outbound traffic by default.
+For inbound traffic, you need to add rules that allow specific traffic to reach your instance.

+With these steps, your instances in your VPC should be able to communicate with the internet.

 **2. Installing dependencies**

 SSH into each instance and install the following: